Gracie Curtis-Holsgrove graduated in 2015 with First Class Honours Master’s Degree in Chemistry. Find out what happened next.

 If you were to give one piece of advice to a new student joining Loughborough University, what would it be?

 It would be to get more involved with the learning experience from the outset.
 At first, I was reluctant to ask questions if I wasn’t sure about something on my course.
-But once I asked for support and advice, I made huge strides in my degree.
+But once I asked for support and advice, and put in the effort, I found the staff were incredibly supportive and I made huge strides in my degree.
 I just wished I’d done this earlier!

 Where do you see yourself in the future?